YOUTH PROGRAMS REGISTRATION AND PAYMENT

 How to I register for youth programs?

-- Registration and payment for all our youth programs can be handled through our program pages which are linked to our K-12 Education Page.
-Registration can also be handled through our programs calendar by navigating to the day of the program (or first day of the program series).
+- Registration and payment for all our youth programs can be handled through our program pages, which are linked to our K-12 Education Page.
+Registration can also be handled through our event calendar by navigating to the day of the program (or first day of the program series).

 Do you offer scholarships for youth programs?